Transcription Service Guide¶

 long |

-long, short, telephony, telephony_short | "hi-IN", "en_IN", "mr-IN"... | |
+long, short, telephony, telephony_short | "hi-IN", "en-IN", "mr-IN"... | |

 | Sarvam | saarika:v2.5 |